kwanlowe/kubespray-bootstrap/README.md

 NOTE: If you shutdown the nodes, you will almost certainly need to re-add firewall rules to allow SSH traffic from your local IP to the GCP external address of the instances.

+## But wait, there's more...

+* The checkov tool to check Terraform resources is also included.
+It is not detailed, but has a few interesting checks available to help validate a build.
+To run:

+      make install-checkov
+      checkov -d tf/workers